-Collar StrategyNFLX · USRisk: Very low
+Collar StrategyNFLX · USRisk: Very high

 Collar Strategy on Netflix Inc.